sleclercq/mtgox-java/README.md

 You can support this work via bitcoin donation to my tip jar.
 1DdDs3rPR9W37cbF5zQbUB8D9frcbAAoYu
 ![Bitcoin tipjar QR code](https://raw.github.com/GrantSparks/mtgox-java/master/tipjar.png "bitcoin tipjar address")

-Warning:  Testing has not yet been done for each currency to ensure that mtgox's various 'magic' mutlipliers work.
-Use at own risk and double-check order sizes, prices and volumes are working for your currency before doing any large trades or using in a production environment.

 TODO:  The private HTTP API functions and the websocker subscription functions are not yet all there.
 Send me a request if you need a particular function that is not available.
 You can see what methods are implemented in the java API interface here... http://goo.gl/NxBG6

 Release versions are available from Maven Central, add the following dependency to your pom.xml.